DOD TERMINATES CONTRACT WITH HOMESAFE ALLIANCE AFTER ONGOING MILITARY HOUSEHOLD GOODS SHIPMENT SHORTFALLS

-Peak PCS moving season is fast approaching.
-In light of the ongoing reports of military families facing significant issues and hurdles during the last PCS season, Defense Secretary Pete Hegseth has directed the U.S. Transportation Command to change how the Global Household Goods contract is being implemented, to help better serve military families.
-Keep reading to learn more about the change, and the action being taken.
+Peak PCS moving season is well underway.
+As of late, PCSing has been far from easy for military families, as many have reported facing significant issues and hurdles during the current and last PCS season.
+In light of these ongoing shortfalls, Defense Secretary Pete Hegseth directed the U.S. Transportation Command to change how the Global Household Goods contract was being implemented, to help better serve military families.
+Now, it has been revealed that the DoD has terminated their contract with HomeSafe Alliance as of Wednesday, June 18th.
+Keep reading to learn more about the expected impact of this substantial change.

-Problems Under the New Household Goods Shipment Have Been Ongoing
+Military Families Faced Ongoing Problems Under the New Household Goods Shipment

-Under HomeSafe Alliance, a privatized company running the military household goods shipment in cooperation with the Department of Defense, military families have been experiencing a number of issues.
+Under HomeSafe Alliance, a privatized company running the military household goods shipment in cooperation with the Department of Defense, military families experienced a number of issues.

-As of February, at least 1,000 of the 8,900 shipments initiated under HomeSafe Alliance had experienced problems, according to U.S. Transportation Command.
+In February of this year, at least 1,000 of the 8,900 shipments initiated under HomeSafe Alliance had experienced problems, according to U.S. Transportation Command.

 The issue soon became widespread.
 On February 28, 2025, a memo was given to pull back some Army shipments to the transportation offices by the Army Personal Property.